United Jewish Appeal of Greater Toronto

 About United Jewish Appeal of Greater Toronto:

-United Jewish Appeal of Greater Toronto (UJA GTA) raises money to support Jewish communities in Greater Toronto and globally.
-It works with Jewish Foundation of Greater Toronto (the Foundation), a separate registered charity, to form UJA Federation of Greater Toronto (UJA Federation).
-The two charities share a common website and release an annual report with combined results under this shared name.
+United Jewish Appeal of Greater Toronto (UJA GTA) raises money to support Jewish communities in Toronto and globally.
+It works with Jewish Foundation of Greater Toronto (the Foundation).
+The Foundation is a separate registered charity.
+Together they form UJA Federation of Greater Toronto (UJA Federation).
+The two charities share a website and release an annual report with combined results.
 UJA Federation is not a registered charity.

-UJA GTA controls nine Canadian charities: Joseph and Wolf Lebovic Jewish Community Campus, Lipa Green Centre for Jewish Community Services, Sherman Campus, 750 Spadina Ave.
-Association, Jewish Community Properties of Greater Toronto, Prosserman Jewish Community Centre, Schwartz/Reisman Centre, the Jewish Museum of Canada, and Greater Toronto Jewish Federation New Ventures.
+UJA GTA works with many Canadian Charities controlled by the UJA Federation.
+These include Joseph and Wolf Lebovic Jewish Community Campus, Lipa Green Centre for Jewish Community Services, Sherman Campus, 750 Spadina Ave.
+Association, Jewish Community Properties of Greater Toronto, the Ontario Jewish Archives Foundation, the Jewish Museum of Canada, and Greater Toronto Jewish Federation New Venture.
 It also controls American Friends of United Jewish Appeal of Greater Toronto, which is an American charity, and 1867942 Ontario Inc., a for-profit company.

 My anchor